 PALA’s stylish, high quality sunglasses are perfect for anyone on your list who’s hitting the slopes this ski season, is in search of some winter sun, or even for that super-organised mate who’s already planning ahead for summer.

-TRY: The NEO – a classic wayfarer style in either a pale blue or light grey crystal acetate with colour matching flash mirror polarised lenses for both style and substance.
+TRY: The KARIBU wayfarer style sunglasses – a classic style in either a pale blue or light grey crystal acetate with colour matching flash mirror polarised lenses for both style and substance.

 PALA ships internationally